bufbuild/protobuf-es/docs/runtime_api.md

 // field projects: {"SPP":"Springfield Power Plant"}
 ```

-Note that the example does not handle `oneof` groups.
-Please consult the source
+Note that the example does not handle [`oneof` groups](#accessing-oneof-groups).
-code for examples how to include them.
+Please consult the source code for examples how to include them.

 ### Message types

-We gave an overview over the [message class](#message-class) earlier.
+We gave an overview of the [message class](#message-class) earlier.
 Besides the
 attributes listed there, message classes actually come with a few more static
 properties.
 The static shape of the generated class is a [`MessageType`][src-MessageType],
 a representation of the _type_ of a message.